absalom-muc/MHI-AC-Ctrl/SPI.md

 ## Settings
-For writing MHI-AC - depending on the function - a specific MISO set bit is used:
+For writing MHI-AC - depending on the function - a specific MISO set-bit is used:

-function | set bit
+function | set-bit
 ---- | ----
 Power|DB0[1]
 Mode|DB0[5]
 Fan|DB1[3] and DB6[4] for Fan=4
-Vanes|DB0[7]
+Vanes|DB0[7] for swing and DB1[7] for up/down position
 Tsetpoint|DB2[7]

-When writing the corresponding bit in the MOSI frame is set.
-It seems that it is only cleared when the IR remote control is used.
+Once a set-bit is set to 1, the according bit in the MOSI frame becomes and remains '1' until the IR remote control is used.
+All set-bits are cleared when the IR remote control is used.
+Settings can be done independent from the power state.

 ## Variants
 **The following chapter is in draft status!**